Matrimonial Lore

 If you wed in bleak November, only joys will come, remember.

-When December snows fall fast, marry and true love will last.
+When December snows fall fast, marry and true love will last."

 Now that you've chosen the month, you'd better pick a good day.
-According to this folk rhyme, Wednesday is best:
+According to this rhyme, Wednesday is best:

-Monday for health, Tuesday for wealth, Wednesday best of all, Thursday for losses, Friday for crosses, and Saturday for no luck at all.
+"Monday for health, Tuesday for wealth, Wednesday best of all, Thursday for losses, Friday for crosses, and Saturday for no luck at all."

-Hmm, with all the weddings on Saturdays nowadays, maybe this is why the divorce rate is so high.
+(Hmm, with all the weddings on Saturdays nowadays, maybe this is why the divorce rate is so high!)

 Historically, the bride and groom weren't the only ones receiving stuff because it was common practice for the betrothed families to exchange property.
-The groom's family coughed up things like money, pigs, or land to give the bride's family to compensate for the loss of their daughter, and the bride's family gave a dowry made of money, earthenware trinkets, or potatoes to the newlyweds for their new home.
+The groom's family coughed up things like money, pigs, or land to give the bride's family to compensate for the loss of their daughter, and the bride's family gave a dowry made of things like money, land, trinkets, or potatoes to the newlyweds for their new home.

 Great!
 You've picked a date and you're on your way to getting stuff, now ... what do you wear?
 There are many rules and superstitions about what to wear and how to wear it.